 I’ve been a long-time advocate for using the Oxford comma.
 Not only does this little piece of punctuation promote clarity, it gives you an extra tool as a writer.
 Well, I found the article to end all debate.
 A court’s decision hinged on the absence of an Oxford comma.
 Guess which side won.

 Please share this issue with a friend who could benefit.
-If a friend forwarded this along, you can subscribe to Mind/Body/Word to receive the next newsletter.
+If a friend forwarded this along, subscribe to receive the next one.